 - The embedded ULP Intel486 GX processor has a 16-bit external data bus and two data parity signals.
 While it has four byte-enable signals (BE3#-BE0#), the external system must generate address bits A1, A0 as well as enables for each byte of the 16-bit external data bus.
 More information about byte enables is provided in this datasheet. - The information pertaining to dynamic bus sizing of the external data bus does not apply.
-The embedded ULP Intel486 GX processor does not have the BS8# signal pin.

-- The embedded ULP Intel486 GX processor bursts data cycles similar to an Intel486 SX processor with bus-sizing BS16# active. - References to the Upgrade Power Down Mode do not apply.
-The embedded ULP Intel486 GX processor does not have the UP# signal pin and does not support the Intel OverDrive[®] processor. - References to "V{CC}" are called "V{CCP}" by the embedded ULP Intel486 GX processor when the supply voltage pertains to the processor's external interface drivers and receivers.
+The embedded ULP Intel486 GX processor does not have the BS8# signal pin. - The embedded ULP Intel486 GX processor bursts data cycles similar to an Intel486 SX processor with bus-sizing BS16# active. - References to "V{CC}" are called "V{CCP}" by the embedded ULP Intel486 GX processor when the supply voltage pertains to the processor's external interface drivers and receivers.
 The term "V{CC}" pertains only to the processor core supply voltage of the embedded ULP Intel486 GX processor.
-Information about the split-supply voltage is provided in this datasheet. - The Phase-Locked Loop (PLL) circuit of the 1X clock (CLK) input has been replaced by a proprietary Differential Delay Line (DDL) circuit that has a faster recovery time.
-Datasheet references to the PLL and its 1 ms recovery time are replaced with the DDL circuit and its eight-CLK recovery time.
-Information about the DDL circuit and recovery time is provided in this datasheet. - The embedded ULP Intel486 GX processor has level-keeper circuits for its external 16-bit data bus (D15-D0) and data parity (DP1, DP0) signals.
+Information about the split-supply voltage is provided in this datasheet. - The embedded ULP Intel486 GX processor has level-keeper circuits for its external 16-bit data bus (D15-D0) and data parity (DP1, DP0) signals.
 The Intel486 SX processor floats these signals instead.
-More information about the level-keeper circuitry is provided in this datasheet. - The datasheet describes the processor supplycurrent consumption for the Auto HALT Power Down, Stop Grant, and Stop Clock states.
+More information about the level-keeper circuitry is provided in this datasheet. - The manual describes the processor supplycurrent consumption for the Auto HALT Power Down, Stop Grant, and Stop Clock states.
 This supply-current consumption for the embedded ULP Intel486 GX processor is much less than that of the Intel486 SX processor.
-Information about power consumption and these states is provided in this datasheet. - The CPU ID, Boundary-Scan (JTAG) ID, and boundary-scan register bits for the embedded ULP Intel486 GX processor are in this datasheet. - The embedded ULP Intel486 GX processor has one pin reserved for possible future use.
+Information about power consumption and these states is provided in this datasheet. - The CPU ID, Boundary-Scan (JTAG) ID, and boundary-scan register bits for the embedded ULP Intel486 GX processor are in this datasheet.

+The embedded ULP Intel486 GX processor has one pin reserved for possible future use.
 This pin is an input signal, pin 166.
-It is called RESERVED and must be connected to a 10-KΩ pull-up resistor.
+It is called RESERVED# and must be connected to a 10-KΩ pull-up resistor.